chazzconi25/IC322-Portfolio/week12/lab12.md

 ### Evaluate your strategy.
 Is it good?
 Why or why not?

-I liked this strategey becasue it was easy to implment and it beat my roommates send rate.
+I liked this strategy because it was easy to implment and it beat my roommates send rate.
 I am not sure if you can get much better than this because I thought about doing things like polling or attaching headers to messages but all of that seemed like it would only have other drawbacks.
 In the end I think my strategy is best because its easy to implement and if you tried somthing harder you would only get the same result for more work.

 ### Are there any strategies you's like to implement, but you don't know how?